(Angiogram-Abdominal, Arteriogram-Abdominal, Celiac and Mesenteric Arteriography, Abdominal Arteriography, Abdominal Angiography)

 Many arteries can be examined by an angiogram, including the arterial systems of the legs, kidneys, brain, and heart.

-For an abdominal angiogram, access may be obtained through a large artery such as the femoral artery in the groin.
+For an abdominal angiogram, access may be obtained through a large artery, such as the femoral artery in the groin.
 Once access is obtained, the contrast dye is injected and a series of X-ray pictures is made.
-These X-ray images show the arterial, venous, and capillary blood vessel structures and blood flow in the abdomen.
+These X-ray images show the arterial blood vessel structures and blood flow in the abdomen.

 Because of the development and improvement of diagnostic procedures, such as computed tomography (CT scan), ultrasound, and endoscopic retrograde cholangiopancreatography, abdominal angiography is used less than it was some years ago.
 However, angiography is preferred in certain situations.

 Other related procedures that may be used to diagnose abdominal problems include abdominal X-rays, CT scan of the abdomen, and abdominal ultrasound.
 Please see these procedures for additional information.